 Ephesus Ruins Ticket Price 2022

-Visiting times of the Ephesus may change due to some events and renovations.
+Visiting times of the Ephesus may change due to some renovations.
 So before you go, you can visit the official website of Ephesus Archaeological Site to see the latest situation.
-Thus, you will confirm the current Ephesus entrance fee for the second time.
+Thus, you will confirm the current visiting hours and entry fees.

 Written by Serhat Engul